Skip to navigation Skip to content Skip to subnav

 (d) If a claimant fails or refuses to undergo an independent medical examination without good cause, the Commissioner may assess all or a part of the cost of the examination or any missed appointments against the claimant or may suspend payment of compensation to which the claimant may be entitled, or both.

 (e) The independent medical examination report shall be admitted into evidence in any Superior Court appellate proceedings concerning the claim.
-The use of an independent medical examiner under this section shall not limit the right of a claimant to obtain his or her medical examination and report on any disputed medical issue.
+The use of an independent medical examiner under this section shall not limit the right of a claimant to obtain the medical examination and report on any disputed medical issue.